 F. Representative Notices

-We no longer mail copies of most notices to POA representatives.
+We do not mail copies of most notices to POA representatives.
 POA representatives who provide a valid email address on the POA Declaration will receive electronic notifications each time we send a notice to one of their clients.
 Representatives with a MyFTB account, who do not provide an email address, will be able to view the notices for their clients.
 However, the representative will not receive a notification when a notice is issued.
-You must provide paper copies of notices to representatives who are not able to register for MyFTB.
+The taxpayer must provide copies of notices to representatives who are not able to register for MyFTB.

 Specific Line Instructions

 To ensure form FTB 3520-BE is processed accurately, it is important that all requested information is included when available.

 Check only one box and fill out corresponding information or the POA Declaration may be invalid.

 Important - A business entity should file two separate POA Declarations: one for matters regarding the business entity return and one for matters regarding the Form 540NR for a group.
 If both the Business Entity and 540NR Group Nonresident Return boxes are selected, the POA Declaration will be invalid and will be rejected.